 Welcome to the Editorial Team page!
 Occasionally you will see articles on PlaquePsoriasis.com authored by the Editorial Team.
-The members of the Editorial Team are employees of Health Union, the parent company of PlaquePsoriasis.com, or professional medical writers who are contracted to work for Health Union.
-Often times we collaborate on articles for the site that may cover a broad range of topics from news articles, In America survey reports, or a summary of feedback that we’ve gathered from our community members.
-We occasionally cover news-worthy items, updates on research, and other topics that are important to the Psoriasis community.
+The members of the Editorial Team are either employees of Health Union, the parent company of PlaquePsoriasis.com, or professional medical writers who are contracted to work for Health Union.
+Often times we collaborate on articles for the site that may cover a broad range of topics from news articles, reports from our In America surveys, or a summary of feedback that we’ve gathered from our community members.
+We also will occasionally cover news-worthy items, updates on research, and other topics that are important to the PlaquePsoriasis.com community.

 We are very diverse in our backgrounds and expertise, so sometimes we may write as individuals or as a team.
 Learn more about us from our bios below!

-Alina Ahsan is Manager of Community Development at Health Union.
-She is a recent graduate of The College of New Jersey where she obtained a Bachelor of Arts in Philosophy with minors in Public Health and Spanish.
+Alina is Senior Manager of Community Development at Health Union.
+She is a recent graduate from The College of Jersey where she obtained a Bachelor of Arts in Philosophy with minors in Public Health and Spanish.
 Her experiences in reproductive health and anti-sexual violence work have tethered her to the belief that patient empowerment is the key to successful health management.
-She is thrilled to work in a position where she can combine her personal advocacy with her professional goals by connecting patients with an understanding community and providing relevant, engaging content.
+She is thrilled to work in a position where she can combine her personal advocacy with her professional goals by connecting patients with an understanding of community and providing relevant, engaging content.

 Alesandra “Alee” Bevilacqua is Senior Manager of Community Development at Health Union, where she utilizes her diverse professional background to foster sincere relationships and develop meaningful connections.
 From her work in film publicity, to her success in the co-working industry, Alee’s breadth of experience has shaped her unique community management style, allowing her to effectively maximize engagement within Health Union’s robust communities.
 Alee’s passion to empower others, coupled with a deep interest in healthcare and medicine, will drive patient communities to expand and flourish.